OSharpe001/OSharpe001.github.io/README.md

-**Placing an arch on my slogan** https://www.geeksforgeeks.org/how-to-create-a-curve-text-using-css3-canvas/ A lot of work for a lottle design.
+**Placing an arch on my slogan** https://www.geeksforgeeks.org/how-to-create-a-curve-text-using-css3-canvas/ A lot of work for a little design.

 **Using JavaScript to navigate to another page within my app** https://www.tabnine.com/academy/javascript/how-to-redirect-url-javascript/